Skip to main content

 Inherited gene mutations

-Certain inherited DNA changes can run in some families and increase the risk of kidney cancer.
-These syndromes, which cause a small portion of all kidney cancers, are described in Risk Factors for Kidney Cancer.
+Certain inherited gene changes can run in some families and increase the risk of kidney cancer.
+The inherited syndromes these changes cause lead to a small portion of all kidney cancers, and are described in Risk Factors for Kidney Cancer.

-For example, VHL, the gene that causes von Hippel-Lindau (VHL) disease, is a tumor suppressor gene.
+For example, the VHL gene is a tumor suppressor gene.
 It normally helps keep cells from growing out of control.
-Mutations (changes) in this gene can be inherited from parents.
+Mutations (changes) in this gene can be inherited from parents, leading to von Hippel-Lindau (VHL) disease.
 When the VHL gene is mutated, it is no longer able to control the abnormal growth, and kidney cancer is more likely to develop.

 Inherited changes in the following tumor suppressor genes also lead to an increased risk of kidney cancer: